 The farthest planet from the Sun, Neptune, is an Ice Giant that likely formed closer to our host star before shifting to the outer solar system around 4 billion years ago.
 At an average distance of 4.5 billion km (2.8 billion miles), it is the only planet in our solar system not visible to the naked eye.
-At such distance, it takes the lonely photons approximately 4 hours to travel from the Sun to Neptune 🙂
+At such distance, it takes the light approximately 4 hours to travel from the Sun to Neptune!

 The blue giant was the first planet whose existence was predicted by mathematical calculations.
 A series of irregularities observed in Uranus’ orbit, in fact, led 19th century astronomers to believe that the influence of an undiscovered planet could be the reason behind these anomalies.

 Among these was French astronomer Urbain Le Verrier, who in 1845 began his calculations to determine the position of the new planet.
 It was then in 1846 that the German astronomer Johann Galle, using those predictions, was finally able to point a 9.6-inch telescope at Neptune, to observe it in all its beauty.